HVAC System Design: Why Engineering Simulation is a Must

 There are several critical issues that arise in relation to the quality, time, and costs related to the prototyping cycle.

-Finding an acceptable solution in a reasonable time—and with reasonable costs—can only be achieved by working with very experienced HVAC systems design teams.
+Finding an acceptable solution in a reasonable time—and with reasonable costs—can only be achieved by working with very experienced HVAC system design teams.
 Otherwise, the testing process can involve hundreds of prototype changes and iterations, leading to unpredictable scheduling and costs that are impossible to predict.
 The unpredictable costs associated with the supply and the need for testing laboratory activities also need to be considered from the outset.
 The process of prototyping and testing can take weeks, and sometimes HVAC designers or architects don’t have this time available in the design schedule.

 Saving Time and Money with Simulation